mvolkmann/htmx-examples/todo-elysia/README.md

-# To Do App with BETH Stack

-## Overview

-The BETH stack uses:

-- Bun
-- ElysiaJS
-- typed-html
-- HTMX

-To run this:
+# todo-elysia

+This is a todo app implemented with htmx, Bun, and Elysia.
+This is referred to as the BETH stack where the T stands for [Turso](https://turso.tech/), but that is not used here.

-- `bun install`
+- Enter `bun install`
-- `bun run dev`
+- Enter `bun run dev`
-- browse localhost:1919
+- Browse localhost:1919

+## Database Setup

+- Create the database with `sqlite3 todos.db`
+- Create a table with `create table todos(id integer primary key autoincrement, description string, completed numeric, unique (description collate nocase));`
+- Verify that the table was created with `.schema`
+- Insert two rows with `insert into todos values('t1', 'cut grass', 0);` and `insert into todos values('t2', 'buy milk', 1);`
+- Verify that the rows were inserted with `select * from todos;`
+- Exit with `.exit`

-## Creating a BETH Stack App
+## BETH Stack

+To create a BETH stack app:

 - See the YouTube video at https://www.youtube.com/watch?v=cpzowDDJj24.
 - create directory and cd to it